 7.18 The Commissioner can make investments with banks and building societies that meet the minimum threshold (see paragraph 7.31) by using call accounts or term deposits, but these Investments will run the risk of credit loss via a bail in, if the regulator determines that the bank is failing or likely to fail.
 Due to this issue and a general cautious approach to bank and building society investments, currently the only bank or building society in use by the Commissioner is its banking provider, Lloyds Bank (see section below).
-Use of any further banks or building societies is delegated to the Director of Finance with the outcome reported in the regular treasury management reports to the Strategic Governance Board.
+Use of any further banks or building societies is delegated to the Director of Finance with the outcome reported in the regular treasury management reports to the Strategic Governance Board (Police).

-iv) Operational bank account
+Operational bank account

 - 7.19 The Commissioner's banking provider is Lloyds Bank.
 Cash is retained with Lloyds Bank each night earning interest at a market rate; the amount retained will be set in line with the diversification policy set out at paragraph 7.22 onwards. - 7.20 In respect of the Bank ring-fencing legislation Lloyds Bank has a relatively small investment banking operation meaning that 97% of the bank's assets remain within the 'retail bank' ring-fence.
-The Commissioner's business with Lloyds Bank will take place within the 'retail bank' ring-fence (Lloyds Bank Plc) and not form part of their investment banking operations (Lloyds Bank Corporate Markets). - 7.21 Lloyds Bank Plc has seen a credit ratings upgrade since ring-fencing legislation was introduced; should the Lloyds credit rating fall, then small balances may be retained with the bank for operational efficiency.
-The Commissioner will continue to seek support from the County Council's

-Treasury team on bank credit risk and any changes will be determined by the Director of Finance at the Commissioner.
+The Commissioner's business with Lloyds Bank will take place within the 'retail bank' ring-fence (Lloyds Bank Plc) and not form part of their investment banking operations (Lloyds Bank Corporate Markets). - 7.21 Should the Lloyds credit rating fall below the Commissioner's minimum threshold, then minimum balances will be retained with the bank for operational efficiency.
+The Commissioner will continue to seek support from the County Council's Treasury team on bank credit risk and any changes will be determined by the Director of Finance at the Commissioner.